loyada/dollarx/docs/javadoc/com/github/loyada/jdollarx/BasicPath.rst

 beforeSibling
 ^^^^^^^^^^^^^

-.. java:method:: @Override public BasicPath beforeSibling(Path path)
+.. java:method:: @Override public Path beforeSibling(Path path)
    :outertype: BasicPath

    The element is a sibling of the given path and appears before it